hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	}
 }
 {% endhighlight %}
 Interesting.
-Lets think which guarantiee it gives to us.
-First of all we can be shure that instance of type Wrapper always be the instance of type WrapperImpl.
+Lets think which guarantee it gives to us.
+First of all we can be sure that instance of type Wrapper always be the instance of type WrapperImpl.
 But we need to keep wrapped type somewhere to do safe upcast.
 Lets introduce special type container which stores generic type marker with wrapped type.
 Also we ned to rewrite WrapperImple to support it..
 {% highlight csharp %}
 public interface IGeneric<T, TCONTAINER>
 {